What are the Different Types of Bathroom Mirror?

-Some of the Bluetooth mirrors at Plumbworld even come with a digital clock to ensure you’re never late again, while they are wired straight into your mains electrical system.
-This ensures you don’t have to worry about installing, nor replacing the lighting bulbs regularly due to the super-efficient LED lighting.
+Some Bluetooth mirrors even come with a digital clock to ensure you’re never late, while they are wired straight into your mains electrical system.
+This ensures you don’t have to worry about installing, or replacing the light bulbs regularly due to the efficiency of LED lighting.

-Like the illuminated bathroom mirrors, all Bluetooth mirrors also include the auto-demisting feature.
-If you find you can’t see yourself in the mirror after a shower, a built-in demister pad will eliminate patches of steam on your mirror, meaning constantly wiping it down with a towel is a thing of the past.
+Like illuminated bathroom mirrors, Bluetooth mirrors can also include an auto-demisting feature.
+If you find you can’t see yourself in the mirror after a shower, a built-in demister pad will eliminate patches of steam on your mirror, meaning constantly wiping it down will be a thing of the past.

 Bathroom mirrors with shaving sockets

-If you’re after a true two-in-one, multi-function mirror, a bathroom mirror with a shaving socket may be just what you need.
+If you’re after a true, multi-function mirror, a bathroom mirror with a shaving socket may be just what you need.

-Some of the vanity mirrors with sockets sold at Plumbworld also include an auto-demisting feature.
+Some of the vanity mirrors with sockets also include an auto-demisting feature.
 This technology ensures that a built-in demister pad will remove patches of steam on your mirror following a shower or hot water usage.

-A mirrored bathroom cabinet takes multi-functioning to another level, combining valuable shelf space, storage and a mirror into a single stunning design.
+A bathroom mirror cabinet, takes multi-functional to another level, combining valuable shelf space, storage, and a mirror into a single design.

-The mirror also acts as the door to the cabinet, which can store your toiletries and any medication that’s kept out of arm's length of children.
-Remember to choose a larger mirror vanity cabinet if you want your bathroom to appear brighter.
-More storage space and a large mirror in one, it’s a bargain.
+Remember to choose a larger mirror cabinet if you want your bathroom to appear brighter.
+More storage space and a large mirror in one, what more could you want?

 Where do you hang a bathroom mirror?

-You’ll need to make sure that your wall can take the weight of the mirror, no matter which type you choose, and there are no pipes or wiring immediately behind where you want to place it.
-If you are installing a mirror which has an electrical socket or that plugs into the mains, it may be best to get a professional.
+Another thing to consider is making sure your wall can take the weight of the mirror, as the last thing you want is the mirror to fall or even the wall to crumble.
+You should also ensure there are no pipes or wiring immediately behind your desired position.
+If you are installing a mirror that has an electrical socket that plugs into the mains, it may be best to get a professional.

 You should be aware of a bathroom’s zones when fitting a mirror, which are explained below: